yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 # Introduction

-So yesterday I had a friend on twitter [ask for help](https://twitter.com/zkat__/status/1317613730830512128?s=20) creating an error type for a library that acted like anyhow but was suitable to expose as part of a library API.
+Yesterday I had a friend on twitter [ask for help](https://twitter.com/zkat__/status/1317613730830512128?s=20) creating an error type for a library that acted like anyhow but was suitable to expose as part of a library API.
 I tossed something together based on my experience writing error handling libraries.
 Then [another mutual](https://twitter.com/felipesere/status/1317790349880938497) pointed out that they were amazed by the code snippet I'd posted and asked if I could write a blog post about it.
 So here I am.

 I've decided to structure this explanation by going over the problem I was trying to solve, and how I built up the solution.
 The techniques here aren't new or anything, the overall design is very similar to `std::io::Error` and the error kind pattern described in [The Failure Book](https://rust-lang-nursery.github.io/failure/), with a little hint of trait fun that I learned from working with the source code in `anyhow` in the process of writing `eyre`.
 I just applied the design patterns that are common in the ecosystem to this particular problem in the best way I could think of.
 Most importantly, I don't want anyone coming away from this post thinking this is the best way to write an error type for a library, and that you should all copy this pattern.
 My goal is to get everyone comfortable mixing and matching design patterns to get an error type that matches their needs and best fits in to the rest of their software architecture.

 ## The Problem and Plan

-So first let me summarize the needs that Kat described for their theoretical error type.
+First let me summarize the needs that Kat described for their theoretical error type.
 It needed a programmatic interface suitable for a library.
 I interpreted this to mean that it needed an enum that could easily be matched upon to handle specific kinds of errors.
 It needed the ability to capture backtraces, and it needed the ability to add contextual stack traces to the error, which I interpreted to mean they wanted to add new error messages to the error without necessarily changing the error's kind that you would match against, something like the `.wrap_err` method on `eyre` or the `.context` method on `anyhow`.

-So here I formed a vague plan, I knew for the API I'd want to make an Error type and a Kind type, where the error was a struct with private internal members, and the Kind was a `non_exhaustive` enum.
+I formed a vague plan, I knew for the API I'd want to make an Error type and a Kind type, where the error was a struct with private internal members, and the Kind was a `non_exhaustive` enum.
 Getting the backtrace in there is pretty easy, just add a member for it to the outer `Error` type and capture it whenever an `Error` is constructed.
-The last feature is where I had to get a little clever, my plan was to make a separate `ErrorMessage` type that could be constructed from arbitrary `impl Display` types, and which optionally stored another `ErrorMessage` to act as the source to grab the previous error message whenever you add a new error message.
+The last feature is where I had to get a little creative, my plan was to make a separate `ErrorMessage` type that could be constructed from arbitrary `impl Display` types, and which optionally stored another `ErrorMessage` to act as the source to grab the previous error message whenever you add a new error message.
 I imagined an API like this:

 ```rust
 fn parse_config() -> Result<(), Error> {